Startup Growth Hacking

 An oft-quoted statistic, 50% of new businesses fail within five years.
-And the culling of startups is even more dramatic, with an estimated nine out of ten folding.
+And the culling of startups growth hacking is even more dramatic, with an estimated nine out of ten folding.
 But to quote Steve Jobs, “I’m convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.”
 So while there are a few must-have ingredients such as products that work as they should, products that perform as they’re required to, products that people want, and businesses that are able to deliver, there are also a few generic tricks that every business can use to aid and promote success.

 Take Advantage of the Cloud

 Cloud computing enables startups to scale and grow easily, providing access to services and products previously in reach and budget only of well-established businesses.

 - Save Money: With the cloud, you can do more for less and spend the money you’ve saved on licensing fees developing your business.